ska-sa/katgpucbf/doc/fgpu.design.rst

    the result (i.e. form final FFT output).

-For performance reasons, we move part of the Fourier Transform into the post-processing kernel (using the Cooley-Tukey algorithm), and also handle fixing up the real-to-complex transformation.
-This is achieved by decomposing transformation into separately computed smaller parts (this is where Cooley-Tukey comes in).
-Part of the Fourier transform is computed using cuFFT in the compute kernel and the final stage of the process (computation to form the the real-to-complex transformation) moves into the post-processing kernel.
+For performance reasons, we move part of the Fourier Transform into the post-processing kernel, and also handle fixing up the real-to-complex transformation.
+This is achieved by decomposing transformation into separately-computed smaller parts (this is where Cooley-Tukey comes in).
+Part of the Fourier transform is computed using cuFFT and the final stage (post-processing kernel) of the process includes one round of Cooley-Tukey computation and the computation to form the real-to-complex transformation.

 Real-to-complex transform
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 To start, let's consider the traditional equation for the Fourier Transform.
 Let :math:`N`
-be the number of channels we wish to decompose the input sequence into and let
+be the number of channels we wish to decompose the input sequence into, and let
-:math:`x_i` be the (real) time-domain samples and :math:`X_k` be the discrete Fourier transform (DFT)
+:math:`x_i` be the (real) time-domain samples and :math:`X_k` be the discrete Fourier transform (DFT).
-(the reasons for dividing by :math:`2N` rather than :math:`N` will be discussed shortly
-but simply put it is due to the number of input samples used)(note: :math:`k` ranges :math:`0`` to
-:math:`N-1`).
+Because the time domain is real, the frequency domain is Hermitian symmetric, and we only need to compute
+half of it to recover all the information.
+We thus only need to consider :math:`k` from :math:`0` to
+:math:`N-1` (this loses information about :math:`X_N`, but it is convenient to discard it and thus have
+a power-of-two number of outputs).

 .. math:: X_k = \sum_{i=0}^{2N-1} e^{\frac{-2\pi j}{2N}\cdot ik} x_i.

-We know that a direct implementation of the DFT is inefficient and alternative more efficient
+We know that a direct implementation of the DFT is inefficient and alternative, more efficient
 means exist to perform this computation.
 One such method is the FFT introduce by Cooley-Tukey
 and in the GPU space the cuFFT is one such implemetation.
-As highlighted earlier, for transform sizes
+As highlighted earlier, transform sizes
-of greater than 16384 (for a GeForce RTX 3080 Ti at least) requires more than one memory pass making it
+of greater than 16384 (for a GeForce RTX 3080 Ti at least) require more than one memory pass making it
 less efficient than it needs to be.
 The technique detailed below uses the decomposition as provided by
-Cooley-Tukey to breakdown a larger transform into smaller 'sub-transforms' where each 'sub-transform'
+Cooley-Tukey to break down a larger transform into smaller 'sub-transforms' where the number of 'sub-transforms'
-is intentionally kept smaller for effiecincy reasons and later combined (same process as the FFT) to form
+are intentionally kept small for efficiency reasons and later combined (same process as the FFT) to form
 the larger transform size.
 This is a multi-step process and requires some extra notation and math tricks.

 Now for some notation to see how this works.
 Let :math:`z` be the array of samples (:math:`x_{i}`) of
-length :math:`2N`.
-The extra length is due to the way in which the samples are used in array :math:`z`.
+length :math:`N`.
+For clarity, array :math:`x` has length :math:`2N` but is divided into even- and odd- samples
-In this case the original input sequence is a real-valued array but for the purposes of this computational
+each of length :math:`N`.
+In this case the original input sequence is a real-valued array but for the purposes
-sequence lets pretend it is a complex-valued array (i.e. every even-indexed sample is real-valued and every
+of this computational sequence lets consider it a complex-valued array (i.e. every even-indexed sample is
-odd-indexed sample is considered the imaginary sample).
-The initial array was said to be made up of
+real-valued and every odd-indexed sample is considered the imaginary sample).
+The initial array was said to be
-:math:`x_i` samples but lets break that into the even and odd indexed samples.
+made up of :math:`x_i` samples but we'll divide the original array into even- and odd-index samples.

-Let :math:`u_i = x_{2i}` and :math:`v_i = x_{2i+1}` be the even and odd input samples, with Fourier
+Let :math:`u_i = x_{2i}` and :math:`v_i = x_{2i+1}`, and let :math:`z_i = u_i + jv_i = x_{2i} + j x_{2i+1}`.
-transforms :math:`U` and :math:`V` respectively.
-By pretending the data is complex, we're computing
+We will start by computing the Fourier transform of :math:`z`.
+This is convenient to do because :math:`z` has the
+identical memory layout to :math:`x`, so we can obtain it just by viewing the same memory as containing N complex
+numbers instead of 2N real numbers.

+Let :math:`U`, :math:`V` and :math:`Z` denote the Fourier transforms of math:`u`, :math:`v` and :math:`z` respectively.
-the Fourier transform of :math:`z = u + jv`, namely :math:`Z = U + jV`.
+Since the Fourier transform is a linear operator and we defined :math:`z = u + jv`, we also have :math:`Z = U + jV`.

 It is important to remember that both :math:`u` and :math:`v` are real-valued, so :math:`U`
 and :math:`V` are Hermitian symmetric.
 By re-arranging things we can reconstruct :math:`U` and
-:math:`V` from :math:`Z` by using Hermetian symmetry properties.
+:math:`V` from :math:`Z`.
 Now for a nifty trick: Let :math:`Z'`
 be :math:`Z` with reversed indices i.e., :math:`Z'_k = Z_{-k}` where indices are taken
 modulo :math:`n`.
 Taking this once step further then we can say :math:`Z'_k = Z_{-k} = \overline{Z}` where
 the 'overline' in :math:`\overline{Z}` denotes conjugation.
 This is effectively saying that by taking the